si-mikey/BoostWebDriver/readme.md

 require("../lib/BoostBase.php");

-//arguments are optional for constructor.
+//Arg is optional for constructor.
+Arg is Remote WD instance
 $session = new Boost();

-//Will choose defaults [Location: http://127.0.0.1:4444/wd/hub, Browser : Firefox]
+//Args are capabilities for WD but Will choose defaults [Browser : Firefox]
 $session->start();

 //must contains HTTP protocol.